dee276/AppliedDataScience/README.md

 # AppliedDataScience
-This include the Jupyter Notebooks for the Applied Data Science Course project from coursera and the powerpoint presentation.
+This repo contains the Jupyter Notebooks and other related files for the Applied Data Science Course project from coursera and the powerpoint presentation.